-Two previous meta-analyses of seizure-specific outcomes of psychological interventions for adults with FDS had both challenges and promising results.
+Two previous meta-analyses of seizure-specific outcomes of psychological interventions for adults with FDS have been attempted.
 In 2014, a Cochrane review of treatments for FDS (12 studies, 343 patients) reported being unable to carry out a meaningful meta-analysis due to the heterogeneity of study designs and interventions [13].
 Carlson and Perry in 2017 performed a pair of proportional meta-analyses for psychological intervention studies in FDS (13 studies, 227 patients) [14].
 Aggregated results demonstrated that 47% of individuals were seizure-free by the end of treatment whilst 82% reported a ≥50% improvement in seizure frequency.